 Although this seems a little obvious, never underestimate the effect of a smile and a welcoming attitude.
 I can be guilty of a mild resting bitch face from time to time…and from experience, it’s not helpful when trying to make friends.
 Instead, make a conscious effort to chat and be friendly with those around you.
 Try to smile often and use welcoming body language (arms uncrossed, etc).

 Attention solo traveling ladies: we all know that acting overly friendly to random men can backfire quickly.
-Click here to read my post filled with solo female travel safety tips and trust your intuition when making new friends.
+Trust your intuition when making new friends.

 Facebook Groups are one of my favorite tools to make new travel friends, find travel guides, organize group travel and meet up with like-minded people all over the world!
 I’ve listed some of my favorite Facebook Groups for solo travelers below.

 You can easily search these groups by typing a destination into the search bar, or try creating a post to introduce yourself!
 I like to include a picture, a little bit about myself, age, occupation, where I’m going and what I’m looking for.
 Some of these groups have over 1 million members, so the odds of finding a new travel buddy are high.